edgd1er/nordlynx-proxy/README.md

 It's not you, it's us.
 We're having trouble reaching our servers.
 If the issue persists, please contact our customer support.
 ```

+Warning 2: Edited: this warning is not present anymore.
-Warning 2: soon this image might be usable due to login/password process deprecation, replaced by nordaccount:
+Soon this image might be unusable due to login/password process deprecation, replaced by nordaccount:
 ```
 Password login is deprecated.
 'nordvpn login --nordaccount' will become the default login method in the future.